Michael Thomas' Website

 Label Notes Images

-Valkyrie This was an British-pressed record dating from 1912-1916 and produced for Catesby's Limited for sale in their London department store.
+Valkyrie These records date from 1912-1916 and were produced for Catesby's Limited for sale in their London department store.

 Van Dyke One of my favourite labels from a visual perspective, Van Dyke records were a product of the Grey Gull company of Boston, Mass, USA.
 They were quite a late-comer on the scene being around only in the very late 1920s up to Grey Gull's demise in 1930.
 As with other Grey Gull products of this period, some were shipped over to Britain, judging by the appearance of UK publisher's copyright stamps on the labels.
 This may have happened with remainder stock after the parent company closed down.
 The copyright stamp value of 1d on the Van Dyke records implies these records were sold for about 2/6, which is fairy expensive for a cheap record.
 The question is: Who was selling them in Britain?
 I have noticed that some labels have "Made In the USA" rubber stamped on them.